GironsLopez/GironsLopez.github.io/cv/index.md

 ### Hydrologist
 **2018 -- present** Swedish Meteorological and Hydrological Institute (SMHI) • Norrköping, Sweden
-*Officer on duty for the Swedish and European flood warning services and researcher on seasonal streamflow forecasting.*
+*Officer on duty for the Swedish and European flood warning services as well as researcher on seasonal streamflow forecasting.*

 ### Postdoctoral Researcher
 **2017 -- 2018** University of Zurich • Zurich, Switzerland
-*My research focuses on improving the realism of the snow routine of the HBV rainfall-runoff model while maintaining a low model uncertainty.*
+*Improving the realism of the snow routine of the HBV rainfall-runoff model.
+Glacio-hydrological modelling in remote Alpine areas.*

 ### Graduate Teaching Assistant
 **2011 -- 2016** Uppsala University • Uppsala, Sweden